Sub-IoT/Sub-IoT-Stack/docs/_posts/2017-08-22-new-devkit.md

 author: Glenn
 ---

-Before now, the Silicon Labs EZR32LG_WSTK6200 devkit was our recommend off the shelf kit to get start with OSS-7.
+Until now, the Silicon Labs EZR32LG_WSTK6200 devkit was our recommend off the shelf kit to get start with OSS-7.
 We had good experiences using this board, however it has the disadvantage of being too expensive.
 People wanting to give OSS-7 a try should be able to buy an off the shelf devkit for a reasonable price.